maneatsbible/maneatsbible.github.io/about.md

 comments: false
 ---

-I'm a preacher of holiness and judgment in Jesus Christ, and pastor of 24/7 Bible Church.
+I'm a preacher of holiness and judgment in Jesus Christ, and the pastor of 24/7 Bible Church.

 I proclaim the truth without the leaven of apologetics, [reading the Bible plainly]({{ site.url }}/plain-reading).